2 Cryptocurrencies to Buy in a Heartbeat Over Shiba Inu in February

 If you have a kid heading off to college in a year or two, or if you're retiring in a few years, your goal should no longer be maximizing growth -- instead, it should be protecting your capital.
 It's time to shift the money you'll need in the next several years out of stocks, and into bonds and cash.

 If your goals are still years and years in the future, you can hedge against volatility by doing nothing.
-The first chart above is an excellent example of this strategy at work.
 Even through two of the worst market crashes in history, stocks delivered incredible returns for investors who bought and held.

 The best way to avoid permanent losses is to own a diversified portfolio, without too much of your wealth concentrated in any one company, industry, or end market.
 This diversification will help limit your losses to a few bad stock picks, while your best winners will more than make up for their losses.